cashbox-laravel/foundation/.templates/README.md

 ## Contributing

 Thank you for considering contributing to the `Cashbox`!
-The contribution guide can be found in the [Cashbox documentation](https://cashbox-laravel.github.io/docs).
+The contribution guide can be found in the [documentation](https://cashbox-laravel.github.io/docs).

 ## Code of Conduct